Lori (historic province): Middle Ages

 In the period between 1110 and 1123, King David the Builder united several Armenian lands – including Lori – to Georgia.
 A Georgian chronicler left records about David's invasions: "...
 The same year he conquered the Armenian fortress of Lore".
 According to Vardan the Great, the latter united "Gag, Terunakat, Tavush, Kayan, Kaytson, Lore, Tashchir and Makhanaberd, subjecting all the Armenian possessions to his rule".
 Afterwards, the Georgian king also held the title of the King of Armenians.
-Lori was soon handed over to the Orbeli family.
+Lori was soon handed over to the Orbelian dynasty.
 Shortly after the suppression of the Orbeli uprising (1177), King George III handed over Lori to the Khubasar, the Kipchak ruler.
 Eight years later, however, Queen Tamar handed over the region to Sargis Mkhragrdzeli-Zavaryan, the new amirspasalar (commander-in-chief) of Georgia.
 According to Cyril Toumanoff, Lori was ruled by the Kingdom of Zakaryans (Mkhragrdzeli) between the 12th and 13th centuries.
 North-Eastern Armenia, which was under Georgian reign, was ruled by Amirspasalar Zakare and his son, Shahinshah, in the 13th century.
 The entire north of Armenia was liberated from the Seljuks, with the reign extending to vaster areas.
 Also in the same period, the small region of Dsegh appeared briefly under Mamikonian rule.
 From 1236 until 1237, Lori, along with other major cities of Armenia, was captured by the Mongols.
 Ahead of the Mongol conquest, it was one of the main centers of crafts and trade in Northern Armenia.
 The fortified city fell under the rule of Qarachar Noyan.
 In the late 14th century, Lori was destroyed by Tamerlan.
 Lori was among those regions of historic Armenia that suffered the most severe consequences of the Timur invasion as part of the Georgian Kingdom.
-In 1435, Georgian King Alexander I handed over the region to the Orbelian Dynasty.
+In 1435, Georgian King Alexander I handed over the region to the Orbelian dynasty.
 Between 1474 and 1477, traveler Ambrogio Contarini wrote the following record about Lori: